PragyanJyotiDas/AmpaNova/README.md

 Files Required

-- `draft23.asc` – Main LTspice schematic
+- `Main_circuit.asc` – Main LTspice schematic
-- `.asy` files – Custom component symbols used in the schematic
+- `.asy` and `draft23symbiol.asc` files – Custom component symbols used in the schematic

-> These two file types are **mandatory** to simulate and visualize the entire analog computing architecture.
+> These two file types are **mandatory** in same folderto simulate and visualize the circuits made.

 ---